yniverz/WayPointDB-iOS/README.md

 ---

 As Apple requires any developer to publicly display their full government name when publishing an app, I will currently not be publishing this app in the App Store.
-This project uses a logo designed by [FeePik](https://www.flaticon.com/authors/freepik).
+This project uses a logo based on the design by [FeePik](https://www.flaticon.com/authors/freepik).